pickbee123/pickbee_email/README.md

 # pickbee_email
-Email Templates
+Email Templates.

-These images are sbject to right for copyright infringements.
+# These images are sbject to right for copyright infringements.